-Initially, the S_L models are trained without regularization.
-Fig. 3 shows the convergence of the normalized MSE objective function for training with adaptive symbols (BFGS) and RNCs.
+Initially, the $S_L$ models are trained without regularization.
+Figure 3 shows the convergence of the normalized MSE objective function for training with adaptive symbols (BFGS) and RNCs.
 Note that the solid lines represent the minimum error across three randomly initialized training runs and the shaded areas indicate the respective variation.
 Utilizing adaptive symbols is clearly beneficial compared to the standard training approach, as the normalized MSE is reduced by an entire order of magnitude.
 Additionally, the variance in the training performance across different random initializations is reduced substantially.
-The fittest S_L models resulting from the two training approaches are the following:
+The fittest $S_L$ models resulting from the two training approaches are the following:

-1The LM optimizer without L_2 regularization tends to converge to very high numerical constants for regression problems (see Section 3.4) and this section's goal is investigating the impact of the model complexity metric independent from L_2 regularization.
+&lt;sup>2 The LM optimizer without $L_2$ regularization tends to converge to very high numerical constants for regression problems (see Sect.
+3.4) and this section's goal is investigating the impact of the model complexity metric independent from $L_2$ regularization.